Melitou/YOUR-PERSONAL-CHATBOT/DB_Structure/mongodb-schema.md

   "document_id": ObjectId("..."), // Foreign key to the `documents` collection "user_id": ObjectId("..."),
   "namespace": "user123_support_bot",
+  "file_name": "manual.pdf", // Denormalized from documents collection for performance
   "chunk_index": 0, // The sequential order of the chunk within the document "content": "This is the first paragraph of text extracted from the PDF...", "summary":"the chunk summary from AI",